Bioacoustic Geolocation: Species Sounds as Geographic Signals: Related Work

 \shortparagraph{Soundscape Mapping and Audio-Location Alignment.} In the acoustic space, researchers are also interested in the complementary problem of soundscape mapping.
 Instead of identifying geographically unique signals in audio recordings, the focus is to learn common patterns in sounds from a particular location.
 The task is posed as a retrieval of audio conditioned on location.
 Prior research focus on understanding the soundscapes of either a few cities~\cite{aiello2016chatty} or for the entire earth~\cite{salem2018soundscape}.
-GeoCLAP~\cite{khanal2023learning} and PSM~\cite{khanal2024psm} use satellite images to implicitly represent geographic location and learn a shared embedding space between overhead images and ground audio.
+GeoCLAP~\cite{khanal2023learning} and PSM~\cite{khanal2024psm} use satellite images to represent geographic location and learn a shared embedding space between overhead images and ground audio.
 The domain of wildlife sounds also provides a unique set of challenges not as prominent in urban settings.
 Taxabind~\cite{sastry2025taxabind} learns a shared feature space for 6 modalities related to species and demonstrate its benefit to ecological problems.
 However, they too do not focus on audio geolocation and have \emph{implicit} audio-location pairing with ground images as an intermediary.
-While these methods can be implicitly used for geolocation, the unique challenges of global audio geolocation remain largely underexplored.
+While these methods can be implicitly used for geolocation, the unique challenges of global audio geolocation remain largely underexplored, a critical gap this work aims to fill.

-\shortparagraph{Related Audio Tasks.} In acoustic analysis, prior work~\cite{sun2017indoor, 8794231, wu2021sslide, chung2022sound, zhang2018new, dang2019indoor} also focus on localizing sources within specific scenes relative to the microphone position.
-Some~\cite{perotin2019regression} use techniques like regression and classification, similar to those found in geolocation, while others work on applications like robotic navigation~\cite{chen2020soundspaces, chen2021semantic} and audio-visual pose estimation~\cite{chen2023sound}.
-While the structure of this problem is very similar to geolocation, the two tasks require very different signals.
+\shortparagraph{Related Audio Tasks.} In acoustic analysis, prior work also focus on localizing sources within specific scenes relative to the microphone position~\cite{sun2017indoor, 8794231, wu2021sslide, chung2022sound, zhang2018new, dang2019indoor, perotin2019regression, chen2020soundspaces, chen2021semantic, chen2023sound}.
+While the structure of this problem is very similar to our study of audio geolocation, the two tasks require very different signals: features learned for one may not be predictive of the other.
+There has also been some prior work in geolocating speech, either as a proxy task for identifying accents and dialects~\cite{van2016sprekend, lohfink2017sprekend, dehak2010front, foley2024you}, or to improve speech recognition (ASR)~\cite{xiao2018geographic, bell2015system}.
+Our work focuses on the location of the location of the recording environment instead of the origin of a subject, for which human speech often provides insufficient or ambiguous geographic information.